Hiring a Car in Czechia: A Comprehensive Guide

 When should I return my rental car before my flight?

 Aim to arrive at the rental return area at least 30 to 60 minutes before your scheduled departure.
-Allow extra time at busy airports, especially in Prague.
+Allow extra time at busy airports, during holidays, and if you need to refuel before returning the car.